Get ready for a great experience at the Boston Student Government Training Conference.

 - See conference registration tips to help you save money

 - See sample “excuse letter” that your attendees can give to professors so they can miss class to attend this conference (optional)

 - See sample delegate contract that each of your attendees should sign (optional)

 - See conference attendance form that each of your attendees should sign and have signed by an ASGA representative (optional)

 - See sample press release that you can send to your campus and local newspapers, radio, and TV, as well as your institution’s public affairs office (optional)

 3. Reserve hotel room(s)

 Start at the Hotel page.
-ASGA has negotiated lower rates with three hotels:
+ASGA has negotiated lower rates with two hotels: